Luigi Platé

 Luigi "Gigi" Platé (3 September 1894 – 16 December 1975) was an Italian racing driver.

 Career

 Platé made his Grand Prix debut in the 1925 Italian Grand Prix, driving a voiturette class Chiribiri 12/16, but retired on lap 13 due to mechanical failure.
 Platé also entered in some non-official/non-championship races in the 1920s and 1930s.

 Platé also made an unsuccessful Formula One entry in 1950 Italian Grand Prix, to drive a Talbot 700, but he did not appear in the race weekend.
 He could have become the second oldest driver to enter a Grand Prix if he did (at the age of 56; the record is currently held by Louis Chiron, who entered in 1958 Monaco Grand Prix at age 58 years and 288 days.)

-Luigi Platé and Enrico Platé (a younger cousin) had an interesting collection of cars over the years and had a racing team (Scuderia Platé) that ran quite a variety of cars somewhat sporadically.
+Luigi Platé and Enrico Platé (a younger cousin) had a collection of cars over the years and had a racing team (Scuderia Platé) that ran a variety of cars sporadically.